Ida Børresen: Early life

-Børresen was born in Oslo, and is educated as cand.polit.
+Børresen was born in Oslo on 26 September 1950, and is educated as cand.polit.

 Career

 Børresen was assigned to the Ministry of Justice from 1982 to 1990.
 She served as deputy under-secretary of state (ekspedisjonssjef) from 1998 to 2005, and assisting under-secretary of state (assisterende departementsråd) 2005–06, in the Ministry of Church Affairs, Education and Research.